 \subsection{Dataset Distribution}

-In this section, we investigate the data distribution in the DBE-KT22 dataset using graphs.
-We start by showing the distribution of students across specializations, note that this only includes students who responded to the specialization questionnaire in the consent form.
+In this section, we use graphs to investigate the data distribution in the DBE-KT22 dataset.
+We start by showing the distribution of students across specializations.
+Note that this only includes students who responded to the specialization questionnaire in the consent form.
 Figure~\ref{fig:dist_sd} shows a bar chart for a visualization of this distribution.
-The majority of participants are coming from engineering and computer science specialization.
-In Figure~\ref{fig:dist_q_kc}, we show a density plot for the distribution of relevant KCs per a given question, it can be observed that majority of questions in the dataset has $1$ to $2$ relevant KCs.
-As we include question text in our dataset, it is useful to show the text token length distribution as it is a vital argument in for text embedding models.
-Figure~\ref{fig:dist_q_text} shows a density plot for the token length in question text, the majority of questions has a length less than $50$ tokens, with a minority stretching this number around $300$ tokens.
+The majority of participants come from engineering and computer science specializations.
+In Figure~\ref{fig:dist_q_kc}, we show a density plot for the distribution of relevant KCs per a given question.
+It can be observed that most questions in the dataset have $1$ to $2$ relevant KCs.
+As we include question text in our dataset, it is useful to show the text token length distribution as it is a vital argument for text embedding models.
+Figure~\ref{fig:dist_q_text} shows a density plot for the token length in the question text.
+Most questions have a length of less than $50$ tokens, with a minority stretching this number around $300$ tokens.
 Figure~\ref{fig:dist_pies}.a shows a pie chart for the distribution of question difficulty in the dataset that reflects a reasonable balance between the easy and medium levels and a minority of difficult questions.
 As per Figure~\ref{fig:dist_pies}.b, the majority of questions (around $85$\%) in the dataset does not have an explanation (i.e., instructor's description of the modal answer), which is aligned with the question difficulty distribution as $84$\% of questions are easy or medium while usually only difficult ones need to have an explanation.
 The hint (i.e., a small piece of information that could help to approach the answer, yet it couldn't be used as an answer) distribution across questions in Figure~\ref{fig:dist_pies}.c is showing that around $66.5$\% of questions has a hint note to help the student when requested, which covers all the medium and difficult questions in the dataset.